m-danya/public-habit-tracker/README.md

 ### Via Docker

 Credentials for Telegram API, Postgresql and Redis are stored in the `.env` file.
-There is an almost ready file called `.env.compose` for running via Docker, which contains all necessary variables, except for the `BOT_TOKEN`.
+There is an almost ready file called `.env.example` for running via Docker, which contains all necessary variables, except for the `BOT_TOKEN`.
 Just copy the sample file: